Elsenham railway station

 Elsenham railway station is found on the West Anglia Main Line, serving the village of Elsenham in Essex, England.
 It is 35 mi 45 chain down the line from London Liverpool Street, and is situated between and stations.
 Its three-letter station code is ESM.

 The station and all trains serving it are operated by Greater Anglia.

 The ticket office (on the London-bound platform) is staffed part-time; there are self-service ticket machines on each of the platforms (which are staggered, the country-bound being north of a level crossing and the London-bound being south of it) and a permit to travel machine is also available.
 Electronic real-time departure boards are available on both platforms.

 Facilities

 There is a café (in 2019) adjoining the Cambridge-bound platform: Jeff & Eddie's Railside Café, which opens early morning and closes at 15:30.

 There is a footbridge and a level crossing connecting the platforms.

 History

 Elsenham station was opened in 1845 and retains its original layout with staggered platforms on either side of a level crossing.

-From 1913 to 1952, it was the junction for the Elsenham & Thaxted Light Railway.
+From 1913 to 1952, it was the junction for the Elsenham and Thaxted Light Railway.